 Finance, governance and reporting

-Kaloko’s Trustees meet quarterly with the UK Administrator and Director to ensure good governance and sound strategic direction for the organisation.
+Kaloko’s Trustees meet quarterly with the UK Director and the Programme & Projects Support Officer to ensure good governance and sound strategic direction for the organisation.
 The work in Zambia is interrogated and impact assessed, the finances reviewed and performance of the staff appraised.
 Salaries are set annually by the Board of Trustees taking into account inflation, individual performance, funding availability and industry comparisons.